 How We Came To Be

-According to a recent publication by Statistics Canada only 35% of Aboriginal people obtained a postsecondary education accreditation such as a degree, diploma or certificate.
-This number stands in contrast to non-Aboriginal people who have a postsecondary accreditation rate of 51%.
-While 23% of non-Aboriginal people had university degrees, only 9% of Métis people had graduated from university.
-These findings indicate the need for programming designed to enhance the recruitment and retention of Métis postsecondary students.
+According to a recent publication by Statistics Canada only 35 per cent of Aboriginal people obtained a postsecondary education accreditation such as a degree, diploma or certificate.
+This number stands in contrast to non-Aboriginal people who have a postsecondary accreditation rate of 51 per cent.
+While 23 per cent of non-Aboriginal people had university degrees, only 9 per cent of Métis people had graduated from university.
+These findings indicate the need for programming designed to enhance the recruitment and retention of Métis post-secondary students.

-The creation of a program designed to ease the transition of Métis students to postsecondary can increase the likelihood of Métis learners achieving their academic objectives.
-Infinite Reach is a program that seeks to specifically address the barriers identified by the Ministry Framework and by Stonecircle’s report.
-Infinite Reach facilitators will be aware of academic services, cultural events and funding opportunities for Métis students.
-They will also serve as visible Métis role models necessary for Métis postsecondary achievement.
+The creation of a program designed to ease the transition of Métis students to post-secondary can increase the likelihood of Métis learners achieving their academic objectives.
+The MNO Infinite Reach is a program that seeks to specifically address the barriers identified by the Ministry Framework and by Stonecircle’s report.
+MNO Infinite Reach facilitators will be aware of academic services, cultural events and funding opportunities for Métis students.
+They will also serve as visible Métis role models necessary for Métis post-secondary achievement.

 Statistics Canada, “A Literature Review of Factors that Support the Successful Transition by Aboriginal People from K-12 to Postsecondary Education” (2011).

 Ministry of Training, Colleges and Universities (2011) Aboriginal Postsecondary Education and Training Policy Framework, p.
 16.

 Stonecircle Consulting up.(2011) Research on Effective Practices to Support Métis Learner’s Achievement and Self-Identification, p.
 34.